 Here are the main payment statuses you’ll need to be aware of:

 - Pending.
 If the user has been redirected to PayPal to complete the purchase, the payment will be marked as ‘Pending.’
-Once payment is complete, PayPal will send a notification, and it will change to ‘Complete.’
+Once the payment is complete, PayPal will send a notification, and the status will change to ‘Complete.’